THE WORLD BENEATH OUR FEET

 Feed the soil and let the soil feed the plant.

-At Organic Soil Solutions we use as much compost tea as possible.
-Our two brewers are going every day and we use the tea to compliment our granular applications.
-We see adding biology to the soil as an important part of an organic lawn care program.
+At Organic Soil Solutions we see adding biology to the soil as an important part of an organic lawn care program.
 The granular products we use contain essential food for the biology.